Random Diophantine Equations in the Primes: Introduction

-In particular, we also get a lower bound for the largest solution, which almost always holds (although note that now $\lambda$ is no longer arbitrarily large). \end{thm} The number of variables in theorem \ref{main} improves on the $k^{2}+k+1$ result we got from \cite{t2022} when $k$ is sufficiently large, although for $k\le 3$, the number of variables is worse.
-It is also possible that, in the $k=4$ case, one could show that the prime Hasse principle holds in $13$ variables by adapting a result of Zhao \cite{z2014} on the Waring-Goldbach problem.
-These methods also have the advantage of giving the result for all equations rather than almost all.
-However, we have chosen to state the theorem anyway for these cases because of the bounds on the smallest solution.
+In particular, we also get a lower bound for the largest solution, which almost always holds (although note that this lower bound depends on $\lambda$). \end{thm} To summarise, Principle \ref{pHp} is satisfied by \eqref{maineq} for almost all $\ba$ as long as $s\ge s_{0}(k)$, where

+The number of variables in theorem \ref{main} improves on the $k^{2}+k+1$ result we got from \cite{t2022} and the $2^{k}+1$ result from \cite{lt1991} and \cite{gl2020} when $k\ge 4$, and for $k$ sufficiently large improves on the $4k(\log k +O(1))$ bound which we could possibly obtain from modifying \cite{kw2017}.
+For $k\le 3$, the number of variables is worse than $2^{k}+1$, and for $k=4$ it is also possible that one could adapt a result of Zhao \cite{z2014} on the Waring-Goldbach problem to show that the prime Hasse principle holds for \emph{all} equations of the form \eqref{maineq} in $s_{0}(4)=13$ variables, rather than almost all as we show.
+However, we have chosen to state the theorem anyway for these cases because the bounds on the smallest solution still appear to be new.

 We introduce some notation.
 We write $p$ or $p_{j}$ to always mean a prime number when occurring as a variable, unless stated otherwise.
 We also assume that any implied constants are allowed to depend on $s,k,\eps$ unless stated otherwise.
-We also use the notation $e(x)=e^{2\pi ix}$.
+We also use the notation $e(x)=e^{2\pi ix}$ and $e_{q}(x)=e^{2\pi ix/q}$ for $x\in \bR$, $q\in \bZ^{+}$.
 The following definitions make sense for all $k\ge 1$, although in the statements of theorems we will assume $k\ge2$ unless stated otherwise.

 Given $B>0$ we define

 and

 Given a tuple $\ba$ and a function $f$, we use the notation $f_{\ba}$ to mean